lyarenei/jellyfin-plugin-listenbrainz/doc/configuration.md

 ListenBrainz.
 Standard favorite sync (after playback of track finishes) is not affected.
 This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

+##### Emit UpdateUserRating events

+During favorite sync from ListenBrainz, the plugin does not use standard method to mark items as favorite as that would emit the `UpdateUserRating` events which would feed into the immediate favorite sync feature - that would cause unnecessary favorite track updates back to ListenBrainz.

+Enable this if you are using other plugins which work with favorite items.
+If enabled, the plugin will automatically disable `Immediate favorite sync` feature (if enabled) during the sync to prevent the issue described earlier.
+This feature only works if a track has required metadata (track MBID) and the MusicBrainz integration is enabled.

 ##### Allowed libraries for listen submission

 Depending on your setup, you may not want to record listens of audio from a certain library.
 Listens of audio from